CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

 There are a total of 8 different types of phases for a standard four-way intersection.
 To simplify, only the first 4 signal phases (1, 2, 3, 4) are open to participants at this stage.
 You can also learn how to set the traffic signals with the information given on the `APIs <https://kddcup2021-citybrainchallenge.readthedocs.io/en/latest/APIs.html#simulation-step>`_ page.

-The action is defined as the traffic signal phase for each intersection to be selected at next step.
+The action is defined as the traffic signal phase for each intersection to be selected at next 10 step.
 If an agent is switched to a different phase, there will be a 5 step period of 'all red' at this agent, which means all vehicles could not pass this intersection.
-If continuously switched to different phase, agent would be always 'all red'.
-So we don't recommend you to switch agent to a different phase frequently.
+To reach a real setting, every `env.step()` will run 10 steps in engine, which means the minimum interval of changing agent phase is 10 step.